- Exklusive Inhalte

 Distribution and habitat

-Gaulttheria Procumbens is widespread in the temperate zones of North America.
+Gaultheria procumbens is widespread in the temperate zones of North America.
 The plant prefers acidic, well -permeable soils and thrives particularly well in partially shaded to shady locations.
 It can often be found in forests, especially in coniferous forests, as well as in bogs and on mountain slopes.
-The false berry is a typical underwear plant in forest ecosystems, where it lives in symbiosis with mycorrhiz fungi that help it absorb nutrients from the nutrient-poor soil.
+Gaultheria procumbens is a typical underwear plant in forest ecosystems, where it lives in symbiosis with mycorrhiz fungi that help it absorb nutrients from the nutrient-poor soil.

 The plant is adapted to the climatic conditions of the region and can survive temperatures far below freezing.
 Your evergreen leaves and the ability to survive winter make you an important source of food for wild animals, especially for birds that eat berries in winter.